2018ik/2018ik.github.io/_wiki/parenting.markdown

 Parents should not make empty promises; do not promise anything that cannot be fulfilled.
 This disappoints the child, and teaches the child to not trust their parents.
 Every word must be reliable.
 One should also not exaggerate to their children.

 Likewise, whatever parents instruct their children to do, it must be realistic.
-The child should also be expected to follow such instructions, and to face resonable consequences when they fail to abide.
+The child should also be expected to follow such instructions, and to face reasonable consequences when they fail to abide.
 This teaches them that there are consequences to one's actions.

 ### Children Lie